wp-plugins/cp-image-store/readme.txt

 When a sale takes place, a notification is emailed to the CP Image Store with Slideshow administrator, but sales reports can also be viewed.
 To do this, go to the menu option "Image Store / Sales Report".

-The reports section allows to filter sales  by period.
+The reports section allows to filter sales by period, and buyers.
 By default, current day's sales are shown, but it also displays sales' totals for the selected period, and the currency in which items were sold.

 You can delete a sales report from the list of sales.
 This may be needed in case of a refund, to make sure that your sales statistics reflect the real situation with the updated figures.

-The statistics module allow to display animated charts for specific reports.
+The statistics module allows to display animated charts for specific reports.

+This module includes the "Export CSV" button for exporting the sales reports (that satisfy the filtering options), to a CSV file.

 == Frequently Asked Questions ==